ailenus/SortManager/readme.md

 and the `testZero` method is that with empty values.
 The `testSorted` is used for testing sorting an array that is already sorted.

+Each of the seven testing classes implements the three abstract classes by invoking either the `initialiseLarge` or the `initialiseZero` method of the superclass and then using `assertArrayEquals` from the `org.junit.Assert` class.